Salvador Da Bahia Travel Guide

 Praia do Forte © Embratur

 Salvador is Brazil's most Africanised state, a result of the thousands of slaves that were brought here 400 years ago to work in the sugarcane plantations, and there is even a museum, the Museu Afro-Brasileira, which is dedicated to Black culture.
-The fusion of African and Latin cultures had given Salvador a unique brand of magic that is particularly evident at city's many festivals, most notably the massive 'Carnaval' in mid-November which attracts two million revellers from all over the world and is said to rival the famous Rio Carnaval.
+The fusion of African and Latin cultures has given Salvador a unique brand of magic that is particularly evident at the city's many festivals, most notably the massive Carnival in mid-November which attracts two million revellers from all over the world and is said to rival the famous Rio Carnival.

 Become our Salvador Da Bahia Travel Expert

 We are looking for contributors for our Salvador Da Bahia travel guide.
 If you are a local, a regular traveller to Salvador Da Bahia or a travel professional with time to contribute and answer occasional forum questions, please contact us.

 iExplore designs made-to-order, privately-guided adventure tours to Brazil and over 200 other world wonders.
 Come Back Different!

 Intrepid Travel is one of the world's leading suppliers of small

 group adventures focused on getting off the beaten track and having